Probate Speed Ranking by State — Fastest to Slowest

 Probate Speed FAQ

-West Virginia has the shortest mandatory creditor period (60 days) in the US, which combined with simple estates can result in probate closing in as little as 5–6 months.
+West Virginia has a short mandatory creditor period (3 months) combined with a dual-body system (County Commission + Circuit Court) that can result in probate closing in as little as 6 months.
 Nebraska, Oklahoma, and Wyoming also rank among the fastest due to short creditor periods and/or Uniform Probate Code adoption.

 New York and California have consistently long probate timelines — New York due to its 7-month creditor period, estate tax, and high court volume; California due to court backlogs in Los Angeles and the Bay Area.
 Massachusetts and Pennsylvania are also slow due to their 1-year creditor periods.